ThiagoCordeiro52/moveit/README.md

 ## :bookmark_tabs: About

 Project developed during NLW (Next Level Week) 4, taught by [Rockseat](https://www.rocketseat.com.br/).
 During this event I learned more advanced concepts of WEB such as SPA (Single Page Applications), SSR (Server Side Rendering) and SSG (Static Site Generation).
 In addition, I learned to use the Next.js framework to create SPA with SSR.
-As I also put into practice the knowledge of React.js hooks
+As I also put into practice the knowledge of React.js hooks.

 ---